eclipsesource/jsonforms/partials/docs/customrenderer.md

 }
 {% endhighlight %}

 The renderer directive is just a regular [Angular directive](https://docs.angularjs.org/guide/directive).
-The ```IntegerController``` is a subclass of ```AbstractControl``` as described which already provides all the functionality needed for the integer input element.
+The ```IntegerController``` is a subclass of ```AbstractControl```, which already provides all the functionality needed for the integer input element.
 If you want to leverage this functionality then the root element of the template needs to be ```jsonforms-control```.
 Within the ```jsonforms-control``` you are free to do as you wish.
-Note: Is is recommended to define new css classes for each control to allow further styling without the need of overwriting the renderer.
+Note: It is recommended to define new css classes for each control to allow further styling without the need of overwriting the renderer.

 ### Renderer Controller ###